Canonical Context Registry (CCR) v1.9

 Claim Anchor A Claim Anchor is a concise, citable statement that fixes the meaning of a canonical concept for its users.

-Primary reference This Document
+Primary reference self

-Meaning A Claim Anchor provides a stable semantic reference by explicitly fixing how a canonical concept is to be understood by its users.
-It ensures that meaning remains consistent across documents, discussions, and AI-assisted navigation, independent of context drift, interpretation, or organizational change.
+A Claim Anchor provides a stable semantic reference by explicitly fixing how a canonical concept is to be understood by its users.

 Claim Anchors are descriptive, not normative.
 They state what a concept is, not what it aims to achieve or how it should be implemented.